traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ purposefully wanted to explore creating a temporary experience that connected viewer directly to the artwork for a brief moment.

+- question who is the artist in that moment?

 ^ explore reactions when people realize the lights can be change w/ a web app.

 ^ Doing it more to please & other people which is OK but less of the direction i was interested in.